hasura/ndc-storage/docs/objects.md

 #### Filter Arguments

-You can use either `clientId`, `bucket`, `prefix` or `where` boolean expression to filter object results.
+You can use either `clientId`, `bucket`, `prefix`, or `where` boolean expression to filter object results.
 The `where` argument is mainly used for permissions.
 The filter expression is evaluated twice, before and after fetching the results.
 Cloud storage APIs usually support filtering by the name prefix only.
 Other operators (`_contains`, `_icontains`) are filtered from fetched results by pure logic.

 ```graphql
 query ListObjects {